 The City issued \$8,000,000 Taxable Sewer Revenue Capital Loan Notes, a direct borrowing, from the Iowa finance Authority during fiscal year 2018.
 The revenue note is subject to optional redemption by the City at a price of par plus accrued interest on any date with the prior written consent of the Issuer, or if all or substantially all of the project is damaged or destroyed.
 The note is subject to mandatory redemption if costs of the project are less than initially projected, in which case the amount of the loan shall be reduced to an amount equal to the actual project costs disbursed.
 Whenever an event of default occurs the Issuer shall have the right to take any action authorized under the loan agreement.
-The proceeds will be used for construction of a new waste treatment plant.
-The City had drawn down \$7,764,450 as of June 30, 2019.
-Repayment of this note is anticipated to begin fiscal year 2020.
+The proceeds were used for construction of a new waste treatment plant.
+The City had a balance of \$7,349,000 as of June 30, 2021.
+Repayment of this note began in fiscal year 2020.

 The City issued \$9,242,000 Taxable Sewer Revenue Capital Loan Notes, a direct borrowing, from the Iowa finance Authority during fiscal year 2018.
 The revenue note is subject to optional redemption by the City at a price of par plus accrued interest on any date with the prior written consent of the Issuer, or if all or substantially all of the project is damaged or destroyed.
 The note is subject to mandatory redemption if costs of the project are less than initially projected, in which case the amount of the loan shall be reduced to an amount equal to the actual project costs disbursed.
 Whenever an event of default occurs the Issuer shall have the right to take any action authorized under the loan agreement.
-The proceeds will be used for construction of a new waste treatment plant.
-The City had drawn down \$3,632,165 as of June 30, 2019.
-Repayment of this note is anticipated to begin fiscal year 2020.
+The proceeds were used for construction of a new waste treatment plant.
+The City had a balance of \$6,320,000 as of June 30, 2021.
+Repayment of this note began in fiscal year 2020.